bchalk101/analysis-view-vscode-extension/README.md

 ### Getting Help

 - Check the VS Code output panel for detailed error messages
-- Use the "Test MCP Service Connection" command to diagnose connection issues
 - Report issues on our GitHub repository

 ---